 Bacterial Wilt: Bacterial wilt (caused by Ralstonia solanacearum) has been commonly diagnosed on tomatoes grown in South Carolina.
 Basil is also susceptible to this soil-borne disease; therefore do not plant basil in garden sites where tomatoes have died from bacterial wilt.
 The bacteria invade the root system and multiply rapidly inside the water-conducting tissue of the lower stem, filling it with slime.
 The plants rapidly wilt, while the leaves stay green.
 This bacterium will remain in the soil for several years after disease has occurred.
 Since there are no resistant varieties of basil, rotate the location within the garden where the basil is grown.
 Infected plants and the soil immediately around each plant should be removed and disposed of promptly.

 Leaf Spots: Three fungal leaf spots (caused by Cercospora spp., Alternaria spp., and Colletotrichum spp.) occur on basil in South Carolina.
 To reduce the incidence of foliar disease, always water at the base of the plants and never wet the leaves with sprinklers.
 Pull off and dispose of diseased foliage at first sign of disease.
-For minor fungal foliar disease occurrence, basil plants may be sprayed weekly with a fungicide containing potassium bicarbonate, such as Bonide Remedy, Bi-Carb Old Fashioned Fungicide, or GreenCure Organic Fungicide.
+For minor fungal foliar disease occurrence, basil plants may be sprayed weekly with a fungicide containing potassium bicarbonate, such as Bonide Remedy, Monterey, Bi-Carb Old Fashioned Fungicide, or GreenCure Organic Fungicide.

 Basil with Cercospora leaf spot (Cercospora sp.)

 Margaret Williamson, Plant Disease Diagnostician, Plant Problem Clinic, Clemson University